mikechatzis/ft_transcendence/README.md

 ## Setup

-Copy any template.env file as .env in the same location, and then populate it with appropriate values for the variables. npm install in both front_end and back_end folders, then npm run prisma:dev:deploy in the back_end folder, then docker-compose in the root directory.
+Copy any template.env file as .env in the same location, and then populate it with appropriate values for the variables, then run docker-compose in the root directory.
 Frontend will be available at localhost:3000, backend at localhost:3333.
 For database gui client run npx prisma studio in the backend folder, then access it at url seen on the consoler.